tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 In the sharding architecture, these two smart contracts are deployed onto the root chain.
 Since the latter is verified by many masternodes, the smart contracts are secured.

-Proof-of-Stake Voting (PoSV) consensus with double validation and randomization is run among the set of masternodes of a shard.
+Proof-of-Stake Voting (DPOS) consensus with double validation and randomization is run among the set of masternodes of a shard.
-As a reminder, PoSV provides fast block-time and confirmation time, and a double validation technique for security enhancement.
+As a reminder, DPOS provides fast block-time and confirmation time, and a double validation technique for security enhancement.

-A block in PoSV is verified by both block creator, which creates the block, and block verifier, which verifies the block before adding it to the blockchain (see [10] for more information about block creator and block verifier in double validation).
+A block in DPOS is verified by both block creator, which creates the block, and block verifier, which verifies the block before adding it to the blockchain (see [10] for more information about block creator and block verifier in double validation).
 Other masternodes will then check whether the block verifier signs off on the block.
 Each masternode verifies a block by sending its signature for the block to the block signer smart contract on the root chain.
 A block in a shard is confirmed if ¾ masternodes of that shard verifies and signs it off.
-The confirmation time for intra-shard transactions can be almost instant, just as what is provided by PoSV without sharding.
+The confirmation time for intra-shard transactions can be almost instant, just as what is provided by DPOS without sharding.

 The root chain does not need to do re-computation for verifying blocks created by shard chains.
 The root chain is secure since it is maintained by all masternodes in the network.